orlof/dcpu-admiral/README.md

 <h5 id="3.3">Exception Handling</h4>

-Admiral has an exception mechanism for user level exceptions.
+Admiral has an exception handling mechanism for user level exceptions.
 These exceptions have nothing to do with system level errors that always exit the currently active code and return back to interpreter with four number hexadecimal error code.

 Later releases may integrate some runtime system level errors to exception handling mechanism.

-The simplest way to handle exceptions is with a "try-except" block:
+The simplest way to use exceptions is with a "try-except" block:

 <pre>
 x, y = 5, 0